yassine-hamoudi/labri/_pages/welcome.md

 ### Resources from LaBRI and the University

 - The LaBRI is akin to the computer science department of the Université de Bordeaux.
-It hosts the ICQ group, and this is where everyone has their office.
+It hosts the ICQ group, and this is where (almost) everyone has their office.
 Some people at LaBRI may also be located at [INRIA Bordeaux](https://www.inria.fr/fr/centre-inria-universite-bordeaux) (research institute in computer science and applied mathematics) or [Bordeaux INP](https://www.bordeaux-inp.fr/fr) (engineering school).

 - The [LaBRI intranet](https://www.labri.fr/en/intranet) provides various useful resources (e.g. information about research trips, administrative procedures, etc.).
 IT support is available at [this link](https://sos.labri.fr/cms/index.php), and requests can be submitted at [this link](https://sos-glpi.labri.fr/) (accessible only from within LaBRI; write to [sos@labri.fr](mailto:sos@labri.fr) otherwise).
 If you have an administrative inquiry and do not know whom to contact, write to [accueil@labri.fr](mailto:accueil@labri.fr).